sunnyyy/SoftwareDevVocab/AWS/Compute/ElasticBeanstalk.md

     1. you must add an additional security group to your Beanstalk env's auto-scaling group
     2. you'll need to provide connection info to your app servers (endpoint, password) using Beanstalk's _env properties_ (?)

+## Docker containers + Beanstalk
+- Elastic Beanstalk supports deployment of Docker containers, which are self-contained and include all config info + software your web app needs
+- you can either deploy ...
+  1. a single Docker container
+    - run a single Docker container on an EC2 instance provisioned by Elastic Beanstalk
+  2. multiple Docker containers
+    - use Elastic Beanstalk to build an ECS cluster, and deploy multiple docker containers on each instance
+- to deploy your code, upload a `zip file` with your code bundle to Elastic Beanstalk
+  - code can be uploaded directly from your local machine
+  - code can be linked from public S3 bucket
+- to upgrade your code, upload a new version of the zip file
+- it's possible to store your code in CodeCommit, but you'd have to use the Elastic Beanstalk CLI to do that

 -----

 # Labs